write-for-us-300x224

 Capitalize Titles

 Capitalize the first letter in each word of your title.
-This helps our articles stand out on Google and Bing searches.
+This helps our articles stand out on Google searches.
 Also never use more than 10 words in your title otherwise it gets cut off by syndicators.
 The best titles are short and to the point.

 Offensive Content